|Major James J. Kelly

 among multiple other positions.
 Mr. Kelly and Sallie, his wife of

-over 50 years, make their home in San Antonio.
+over 50 years, made their home in San Antonio.